jeroentjuuhh/committee-template/README.md

 ## Changed
 This is a very good analysis and there is a lot that can be improved in the committee websites.
 But one problem that we found with the solution that Tim suggested was that most committee members are not able to use those somewhat complex modules.
-We want to have a simple `index.html`, `style.css` and `script.js` solution which is generic for every committee.
+It needs to be generic for every committee.

 ## Goal
 Summarized: